 “The overall atmosphere in Drop, is that everyone has a voice.
 Starting with the Secretary General moving down to the coordinators and the team leaders.
 We always have the opportunity and the right channels to express our opinions and share our recommendations”.Giulia, former Site Coordinator Skaramagas and Project Coordinator Greece

 Our various coordinator roles

-Our site coordinator is responsible for finances and administration and are A Drop in the Ocean’s official representative at the location.
+Our Field coordinator is responsible for finances and administration and are A Drop in the Ocean’s official representative at the location.
 Our site coordinator is also the nearest leader on site and responsible for following up the other coordinators.

 Our logistics coordinator is responsible for A Drop in the Ocean’s supply chain, including distributions of food and clothes, and the running and maintenance of warehouse and Drop Shop.
 The logistics coordinator also handles calls for and reception of donations to the location.

 Our volunteer coordinator is responsible for the administration and management of volunteer field workers in and outside of the refugee camps we work in.
 This includes induction, training and follow up on volunteers.

 Our project coordinator is responsible for operating and reporting from our projects and activities at the location.

 All our coordinators represent A Drop in the Ocean at the locations and cooperate with other NGOs, UN-bodies, and local authorities.